AJMansfield/Intelligence-Core-Public/kttu02.5.md

   but I don't really know anything about how things work in this city.

-"I don't even know what the different coins are worth, even if I found the right person to ask about my own place, how do I know they're not taking advantage of me to overcharge me?"
+"I don't even know what the different coins are worth, and even if I found the right person to ask about my own place, how do I know they won't be taking advantage of me and overcharging me?"
-You sigh again and set the fistful of plastic chips on the floor in front of you.
+You sigh again and let the fistful of plastic chips spill onto the floor in front of you.

-"I guess the other big problem, is how to get the rest of my stuff across the canyon from where I had to leave it.
+"I guess, the other big problem, is how to get the rest of my stuff across the canyon from where I had to leave it.
-I've got some ideas for _how_ to do it, but I don't even know where to get the stuff I'd need."
+I've got a bunch of stuff I had to abandon when I crossed over the canyon to the east, and while I think I managed to hide it well enough that it's still there, I don't have any way of getting it from where I left it.

+"And while I've got some ideas for how to physically get it across, I don't have any of the tools or equipment I'd need to do it, and even if I did, someone could easily show up and steal it all while I'm in the middle of moving it, and even if they don't they could still just rob me on my way back to town."

-While you vent, she sits down on the floor and counts through the coins.
+As you vent, she sits down on the floor and counts through the coins.
 "That's not very much," she admits after a moment.
 "But maybe?
-I know a bigger place, maybe I can make a deal for not too much."
+I know a bigger place, maybe I can make a deal for not very much.
+  And you can sell your things if you need.
+I can help, get good deal."

+"Yeah."
+You sigh again.
+"I suppose I'll have to sell some my stuff, sooner or later."

-You hadn't noticed Jerry enter, but he speaks up now.
+You didn't notice when Jerry had entered, but he speaks up now.
 "What is your other stuff across the canyon?
-We can help."
+Maybe we can help."

 ----

-True to her word, Morgan was able to find a larger place, one that was much larger, and, thank god, with its own shower and bathroom instead of the single communal bathroom per floor in the old place.
+True to her word, Morgan manages to find you a bigger place, one with ceilings high enough you didn't have to constantly worry about hitting your head, and, thank god, with its own shower and bathroom instead of the single communal bathroom shared between a dozen apartments in the old place.
 There's even a table and chairs, and a small balcony.

-There was, though, apparently some mismatch in expectations, as you're now sharing it with not just Morgan and Jerry, but also the two other migrant-class workers from the crew, Nydia and Eli (or so you've nicknamed them, anyway).
+There was, though, apparently some mismatch in expectations, as you're now sharing this new larger place with not just Morgan and Jerry, but also the two other migrant-class workers from the crew, Nydia and Eli (or so you've nicknamed them, anyway).

 You guess it makes sense.
-By splitting the rent five ways you _are_ able to get more square footage per dollar, or whatever units these halflings measure that kind of thing with.
+By splitting the rent five ways you _are_ able to get more square footage per dollar, or whatever units these halflings used anyway.
 Given how much of a mess language is here, you're not sure if you want to open that can of worms.

-In any case, over the next week &mdash; here, nine days &mdash;
+In any case, over the next week &mdash; here, six days, the 78 day year being divided into thirteen of them &mdash;
-  with the help of Jerry in particular you're able to locate most of what you need.
+  Jerry helps you locate most of the equipment you need in order to stretch a line across the canyon to use for moving your stuff across.

+The basic concept is to stretch a thick steel cable across the canyon somewhere and anchor it firmly between two supports, then use a thinner cable to pull some sort of carriage across with the cargo suspended from it.
+You've run the numbers,
+  and three-quarter inch steel cable should be able to support the weight of the rover's main chassis.
+The wheels and cargo would have to be hauled over separately, but that should let you maintain a reasonable safety margin, but it _should_ work.

+Hopefully, you'll be able to purchase an end-of-reel offcut from one of the massive spools of steel cable used by the dome maintenance crews for construction and repairs.

-There's not much in the way of "wood" available here except as a luxury material, so you modify your plans to use light-gauge steel box section instead, but you're able to find where to get half-inch steel wire rope and the bits of rigging hardware you need.
+Your initial design called for using wood beams to construct the A-frame braces and anchors at each end, but you quickly realize that there's not much in the way of "wood" available out here except as a luxury material.
+However with Jerry's help, you're able to find some light-gauge steel box section that's suitable.

-All of this is _quite_ expensive though, more than you can afford at the moment, but knowing the prices of these things gives you a goal to save for.
+Either way, you still have no idea where to get the rigging hardware you'll need to put it all together though, and all of this is _quite_ expensive, more than you can afford at the moment.
+Knowing how much all of this costs at least gives you a goal to save for though, and that's something.

-Against all odds, you're able to find a collection of survey maps showing parts of the canyon network.
+One particularily good stroke of luck, though, is when Nydia manages to get a hold of a collection of survey maps that show parts of the canyon networks near the city.
-It's somewhat out of date, but it confirms that there really isn't any way to just drive your rover around.
+You hadn't actually asked her to help, but this is a major breakthrough, and you're glad for it.

-With the map, you're also able to identify a site only about two days hike from the city, where the canyon narrows to less than 150 feet between some large rock formations.
+Up untill this point you've just had to take it on faith that you'd be able to find a spot narrow enough to cross, but using the map, you're able to identify a site only a couple days hike from the city where the canyon gets pinched between two large rocky outcrops and narrows to less than 150 feet.

-It's an ideal location for what you're planning.
+(Apparently the map's creators had had similar thoughts to your own when they'd found the site, as it was marked as ideal spot for a hypothetical future bridge, not that such a bridge was likely to be built anywhere in the near future.)

+So at least now you have a solid idea of exactly _where_ you'll need to lug the 300 pound spool of &mdash; hey wait, isn't gravity lower here than on Earth?
+You go back to your original calculations and run the numbers again.

+Looks like half-inch steel cable will actually be enough, but even accounting for the slightly reduced gravity the spool of cable is still going to weight at least 80 pounds, and that's not counting any of the other equipment you'll need.
+And it all has to be transported to the canyon's edge one way or another, and how you're going to manage that is still an unsolved problem.

+The other big problem was operational.
-Normally, though, for something like this you'd have at least two people, one on each side.
+Normally, for something like this you'd have at least two people, one on each side, to handle setting up and tensioning the cable, and of course for running things across.
-Without a second person, you will need to hike across the canyon floor probably six or seven times, and won't be possible to do that at the chosen site.
+Without a second person, you were going to need to hike across the canyon floor several times in order to set it up, and crossing won't be possible directly at the chosen site.
-Rather, you'll have to hike nearly a day north of there cross, almost to where you left the rover, in order to cross on foot.
+Rather, you'll have to hike nearly a day further south, almost to where you left the rover, in order to get across.

-On the far side, at least, you'll be able to _use_ the rover to travel along the canyon edge more quickly, but at minimum this is going to take nearly fourteen days for something that would take maybe three with another person.
-And that's assuming everything works as expected.
+You quickly work out how many times you'll need to go across.
+You'll have the rover on the far side at least, until you disassemble it to move across, so that saves at least a bit of time...

+You add up the travel time.
+Six crossings, 23 days.
+And that's assuming everything goes smoothly, and none of the equipment you'll be forced to leave unattended at the canyon edge is stolen or damaged.
+Oh and don't forget that it rains every day, you'll need to find a way to prevent the cable from rusting, and there's still a good chance you'll manage to injure yourself in the process and probably get trapped at the bottom of the canyon and washed away and killed.

 At some point you find yourself talking over the problems with your roommates.
 Maybe one of them might have a better idea, or if nothing else you might be able to get one of them to loan you some cash to help pay for the equipment.

 Probably not, but the answer's always no if you don't ask, right?

 "Ok, well then, you can teach us how to set it up," Eli states, matter-of-factly.